gkamer8/agrippa-zoo/frontend/src/Docs/markdown/basics_exprs.md

 # Variables and Expressions

 Any attribute in an architecture markup file can include an expression or a variable.
 An expression is given by `expr()`, and a variable is given by `var()`.

+Currently, expressions can only process simple integers and floats.
+They do not support more complex datatypes.

 Expressions support the following operations:
 - `^` for powers